gharkins830/The-Elo-System---The-Best-K-for-you/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-If you also want to check out Massey and Colley methods, check out https://github.com/gharkins830/Colley-Massey-Personalized-To-You
+If you also want to see Massey and Colley methods (two similar methods), check out https://github.com/gharkins830/Colley-Massey-Personalized-To-You

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------